Berserker1523/berserker1523.github.io/README.md

 This is my personal web page for show the world who am I. It is the first project of the Web Development course in Universidad de los Andes, Colombia.

 ## Objectives
-The objectives of this project was learn to make an static webpage with knowledge of basics html, css and js.
+The objectives of this project was learn to make an static webpage with knowledge of basics html, css and js, according with the web development course of Los Andes University: http://johnguerra.co/classes/webDevelopment_fall_2019/

 ## Built with